 Lincoln Reading Kit includes: 31 books, 1 CD-ROM, 1 music CD, 2 DVDs, 7 plastic binders ; in carry-on bag (63 cm. x 42 cm. x 23 cm.).

 All kits are located on the main floor in the non-fiction section.
 Ask a staff member if you need help locating kits!

-The Library maintains a large and diverse collection of print magazines for patrons, from general interest titles like Entertainment Weekly and People to publications that cater to more specialized audiences.
+The Library maintains a diverse collection of print magazines for patrons, from general interest titles like Entertainment Weekly and People to publications that cater to more specialized audiences.
 We generally keep one year of back issues.
 Adult magazines are located on the main floor in the periodicals reading room, with the current issue available for in-library use and previous issues available for check out for a 2 week period.